-- Additional Readings - Additional readings will be made available, as needed, through the Reserve (or E-Reserve) at the Fenwick (Fairfax campus) and/or Mercer (Prince William campus) Libraries; or posted on Blackboard (9.1); or distributed in class. - Students will also be asked to do searches for journal articles, as well as internet articles, for discussions and assignments.
+- ✓ Additional readings will be made available as needed through the Reserve (or E-Reserve) at the Fenwick (Fairfax campus) and/or Mercer (Prince William campus) Libraries; posted on Blackboard; or distributed in class. - ✓ Students may be required to find additional readings from sources provided. - ❖ Full citations in format required for all assignments in course (for this course the APA Style Format must be used for all applicable assignments).